Cleaning Tips, Guides & Resources

 Next, sprinkle baking soda over the glass (the amount required will depend on the level of grease present on the surface), and then spray over it with undiluted white vinegar to dampen the powder.
 Allow the ingredients to sit and react for 10 minutes before wiping the surface with a clean microfibre kitchen cloth.
 If needed, dampen a soft scrubber in white vinegar, dip it in a bowl of baking soda, and scrub the surface to remove tough grease from your glass stove top.

 5. Clean Kitchen Floor With Rubbing Alcohol

-Did you know that rubbing alcohol is an eco-friendly product that is very effective in removing floor stains, and sterilising the surface, too?
-Best of all, it can be diluted significantly, thus making it an economical option as well.
+Did you know that rubbing alcohol is an eco-friendly product that is very effective in removing floor stains, sterilising the surface, and cleaning different types of kitchen tiles too Best of all, it can be diluted significantly, thus making it an economical option as well.
 If you are spot-cleaning stains on your kitchen floor, a pre-made solution consisting of 1 part rubbing alcohol to 5 parts water, will effectively remove all types of kitchen floor stains.

 For general cleaning, a 1:10 ratio of rubbing alcohol and warm water is recommended.
 This can be mixed in a bucket and used to mop your kitchen floor daily.
 Light grease, dirt, and common kitchen stains on the floor are guaranteed to come off with this DIY floor cleaning solution.
 Of course, if you would like to make a natural, scented floor cleaner for the kitchen, simply add a few drops of essential oil to the solution and mix well.